-9.3.6.
+9.3.7.
 User-defined point selection

-Figure 9-12: Sampling Dialog: User-defined point selection
+Figure 9-14: Sampling Dialog: User-defined point selection

 The User-defined point selection option allows the user to specify own sampling points.
 This may be useful if LS-OPT is used as a process manager.
 There are two formats supported to import the data, csv (comma separated variables) and a free format.
+Only files with ASCII characters are supported.